janeczku/calibre-web/README.md

 # Short Notice from the maintainer

-After 6 years of more or less intensive programming on Caliber-Web, I need a break.
+After 6 years of more or less intensive programming on Calibre-Web, I need a break.
 The last few months, maintaining Calibre-Web has felt more like work than a hobby.
 I felt pressured and teased by people to solve "their" problems and merge PRs for "their" Calibre-Web.
 I have turned off all notifications from Github/Discord and will now concentrate undisturbed on the development of “my” Calibre-Web over the next few weeks/months.
-I will look into the issues and meaybe also the PRs from time to time, but don't expect a quick response from me.
+I will look into the issues and maybe also the PRs from time to time, but don't expect a quick response from me.

 # Calibre-Web